BaldEagleX02/classeViva-api/README.md

 # classeViva-api
+## Deprecated API
+Spaggiari implemented a new interface.
+Therefore, this API does not work anymore.

+[cfvescovo](https://github.com/cfvescovo) is planning to create a new API for Classeviva written in Rust.

+## Descrizione
 Web-service per l'erogazione di informazioni in formato JSON tramite API esterne del portale classeViva.
 Software dipendente da Node.js e moduli npm.